Tyrrrz/CliWrap/Readme.md

   - `PipeTarget.ToDelegate(...)` -- pipes data as text, line-by-line, into `Action<string>` or `Func<string, Task>`
   - `PipeTarget.Merge(...)` -- merges multiple outbound pipes by replicating the same data across all of them

-Below you can see some examples of what you can achieve with the help of CliWrap's piping feature.
+Below you can see some examples of what you can achieve with the help of **CliWrap**'s piping feature.

 #### Pipe a string into stdin